Toei Kyoto Studio Park

 Toei Kyoto Studio Park (東映太秦映画村, Tōei Uzumasa Eigamura) is a theme park and film set modeled after the Edo period located in Kyoto, Japan that opened its doors in 1975.
 It is situated in Toei Company's Kyoto Studio where movies have been produced.

+In 2020, the park opened Evangelion Kyoto Base, which is based on the anime franchise Neon Genesis Evangelion.
+The main attraction is a 15-meter statue of the EVA-01's upper body, with visitors able to have their photos taken inside the Entry Plug and on the Evangelion's right hand.

 Projects filmed at the park include Sebastiano Serafini's historical Japan-themed music video for the single "Inori".

+A song from Kevin and Karyn’s Chinese-language album was also filmed in this area.